iotaledger/bee/bee-message/tip.md

   - <i>Timelock Unlock Condition</i>
   - <i>Expiration Unlock Condition</i>
 - <i>Unlock Conditions</i> must be sorted in ascending order based on their `Unlock Condition Type`.
-- Syntactic validation of all present unlock conditions must pass.
 - <i>Address Unlock Condition</i> must be present.
 - It must hold true that `0` ≤ `Blocks Count` ≤ `3`.
 - `Block Type` of a <i>Block</i> must define on of the following types: